manny-espinoza/Portfolio/README.md

 # Portfolio
-My Portfolio, built using Next.js, Reactstrap/Bootstrap, FramerMotion, and TailwindCSS
+My Portfolio, built using Next.js, TailwindCSS, Reactstrap/Bootstrap, and FramerMotion.

-Work in progress, as I am still working out some kinks with configuring framer motion to create a more dynamic website for myself, but here it is.
-Check out my work!
+This is my first project fully incorporating all of these technologies, and I'm proud to have this on display for employers, recruiters, and friends to look at!
+Configuring framer motion to create a more dynamic and modern website was my biggest goal here, and I'd appreciate any feedback/suggestions on ways to improve :)